kavishbaghel/sre-bot/README.md

 ## What is sre-bot?

-Modern engineering teams spend too much time reacting to incidents instead of preventing them.
-When something breaks at 3am, the on-call engineer has to open four dashboards, dig through logs, correlate traces, find the right runbook, and figure out what to do — all while the clock is ticking and users are affected.

-**sre-bot changes that.** It continuously watches your infrastructure, detects anomalies in real time, and uses an LLM-powered agent to perform root cause analysis and suggest remediations — in plain English, in seconds.

 It is not another monitoring dashboard.
 It is the agent that sits on top of your existing observability stack and tells you what is wrong and what to do about it.

 ### Who is it for?